denven/yihack-onedrive-uploader/README.md

 ## Features
 - much easier to set up
-  - use a JSON file as the configuration file
+  - use a JSON file to configure
   - only few steps on your camera terminal
 - unattended upload your video (.mp4) and image (.jpg) files once set up successfully
-- both tenant and personal Microsoft account are supported
+- both personal and tenant Microsoft accounts are supported
+- safe auto-clean of your earliest files when storage reaches the specified threshold

 ## Supported camera models
 > Yi cameras hacked with the same file hiearacy or builtin applications are more likely to be supported.
-Anyway, your own sperate tests are necessary before you use it.
+Anyway, your own separate tests are necessary before you use it.
 I've tested on my own camera.
   - [x] model y201c(Yi 1080p Dome BFUS) with firmware 4.6.0.0A_201908271549 and yi-hack-MStar 0.4.7 by [denven](https://github.com/denven)
   - [ ] welcome to test it on your camera :smile: